dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 interviews questions".
 Another reason could be that big companies adopt these puzzles with a "trend" and herd mentality; "if Google does it so should we".

+## Do That Now - One Hour

+This is the mental offspring of "Puzzle Mania" with the "Work up Front", where you end up doing some online tests that you have to finish in one hour no matter what.

+Problems with this approach have to do with how different people react to strict deadlines.
+One of us due to previous past experiences has knee-jerk reactions like asking the rationale of assigning an hour before starting the task.
+Also how many day to day tasks in real life need to finish within exactly an hour?
+What happens if one gets finished in half?

+In some of these on-line configurations tasks can be easily finished in about 20 to 30 minutes and the rest can be used for assurance, fixing an occasional issue or for buffer.
+In some other cases it is configured closer to one hour of coding non-stop favoring those who have solved a very similar exercise or puzzle in the past.

+Some companies treat it as a stress test to validate how people function under tight constraints.
+There is always as before the possibility of following the
+herd: if everybody else does these tests we should also integrate them in our interviewing process.

 ## You Will Learn the Domain

 It is suggested on and off that by working in a company, one will "*learn the